bensonrachellaw/Spark-BSP-SEL/README.md

 scala> import org.apache.spark.sql.BspContext._
 import org.apache.spark.sql.RspContext._
 ```
 - Use bspTextFile to read in data (there are 10 files in total, and the size of each file is about 292MB).
-You can see that it is a bspRDD type.
+You can see that it is a BspRDD type.
 ```
 scala> val rdd2=spark.sparkContext.bspTextFile("/user/luokaijing/Bootstrap_RSP_blocks_in_jars/call_data.csv")
 rdd2 = BspRDD[2] at RDD at BspRDD.scala:10